Bront Palarae: 2009–2015: Breaking into film

 Uncomfortable with his career direction, the media-shy actor turned his focus to film roles.
 Since then, he started attracting a variety of roles in films including Anak Halal (2005), Man Laksa (2005) and Bilut (2005).
-His first major role was in V3: Samseng Jalanan, starring alongside his good friend, Farid Kamil who also directed the movie.
-V3: Samseng Jalanan grossed over RM4.1 million at the box office.
+His first major role was in V3: Samseng Jalanan, starring alongside Farid Kamil who also directed the movie.

 In 2009, Palarae starred in Belukar alongside Daphne Iking, directed by Jason Chong.
 Though the movie did not do well at the box office, his acting was praised among critics and audiences alike.
 He won the Best Actor award at the 23rd Malaysia Film Festival and also the Anugerah Skrin 2010 for his performance in Belukar.

 In 2010, Palarae co-founded Otto Films and through the company, he co-produced, co-written & co-directed Kolumpo, a feature film released in 2013.
 He also served Camwerk Studios as a Creative Consultant to help developed The Kidnap Case of Ammar Affendi and secured a co-production deal with RexMedia (US) at the Marche Du Film at Festival De Cannes at the same year.
 He was later appointed as the Brand Ambassador for Edwin Denim Malaysia and also the face of local fashion designer Fairuz Ramdhan.

 2016–present: Going regional

-In 2016, Palarae starred in a Malaysian sports football film Ola Bola, Chiu Keng Guan's latest film after the record-breaking The Journey.
+In 2016, Palarae starred in the sport history film Ola Bola, Chiu Keng Guan's latest film after the record-breaking The Journey.
 Not only that the film made RM15.85 million and became the 5th highest-grossing Malaysian film of all time, Bront also won the Kuala Lumpur Critics' Choice Award 2016 in the Best Supporting category, for his role in the film.

 After winning the Best Actor award for Terbaik Dari Langit at the Asean International Film Festivals (AIFFA) 2015, he was roped in for HBO Asia's original series titled Halfworlds directed by Indonesian filmmaker, Joko Anwar.
 He later joined the Mo Brothers on their latest film titled Headshot, starring Iko Uwais.
 In 2016, Palarae joined the cast of comedy film My Stupid Boss as a collaboration with another Indonesian filmmaker, Upi Avianto.

 At the recent 2016 Asian Television Award, Palarae was nominated for his role in the telemovie Eropah, Here I am through the "Best Actor In A Leading Role" category.